 By John P. Walsh

-A dramatic scene (4:52 minutes) in Roberto Rossellini’s 1950 Italian film Francesco, giullare di Dio (translated in English as Francis, God’s Jester or, more commonly, as The Flowers of St. Francis) shows St. Francis of Assisi (c.
-1181/2-1226) seeking out and embracing a leper.
-Francis then falls to the ground and, from the depths of his being, he utters in tears: “My God.
+Starting at 38:15, the dramatic five-minute scene in the middle of Roberto Rossellini’s 1950 Italian film Francesco, giullare di Dio (Francis, God’s Jester or The Flowers of St. Francis) shows the medieval St. Francis of Assisi (c.
+1181-1226) seeking out and embracing a leper, the time-honored social outcast.
+Following their embrace—an encounter Francis up to this point in his life had assiduously avoided—the saint falls to the ground and, out of the depths of his being, in tears he utters: “My God.
 My Lord and my all!
 O great God!”

 In the thirteenth century in Europe, lepers by law had to live apart from the rest of society owing to their contagious infectious disease.
 Yet from at least the seventh century in Italy onward there was special orders of knights who took care of them.
 For a rich young man such as Francis seeking glory in military arms, he naturally despised this dastardly contagion and diligently avoided lepers.
 In the time period that Rossellini’s poignant film scene is set— it is either 1205 or 1206—there existed tens of thousands of church-run leper “hospitals” in Europe including one that was only a short walk outside Assisi’s town walls called San Salvatore delle Pareti.